Taufiq-ML/NLP/README.md

 In this project, we aim to classify restaurant reviews based on their sentiment using machine learning techniques.
 By analyzing textual data, we can automatically determine whether a review expresses positive or negative sentiment towards a restaurant.

+##Data Import!!!

+Download the tsv file and upload in runtime   OR
+Mount google Drive( from google.colab import drive drive.mount('/content/drive')

 We welcome contributions from the community!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

 License